 Performance Measure Estimated Volume of Services Provided to Clients Example: Example: Number of rides to be provided to beneficiaries.
-500 rides Number of Beneficiaries who receive rental assistance 31 beneficiaries will be assisted with rental assistance of up Number of Beneficiaries who receive rental assistance to \$1,200.00.
-Number of Beneficiaries who receive utility assis- 60 beneficiaries will be assisted with electricity, water, tance and/or gas with up to \$500.00.
-Number of Beneficiaries who receive transportation 63 beneficiaries will be assisted with transportation assis- assistance tance with up to \$40-50.00 to fill a tank of gas.
-Number of Beneficiaries who receive childcare assis- 10 beneficiaries will be assisted with childcare cost of up to tance \$1,000.
+500 rides Number of Beneficiaries who receive rental assis- 31 beneficiaries will be assisted with rental assistance of tance up to \$1,200.00.
+Number of Beneficiaries who receive utility assis- 60 beneficiaries will be assisted with electricity, water, tance and/or gas with up to \$500.00- Number of Beneficiaries who receive transportation 63 beneficiaries will be assisted with transportation assisassistance tance with up to \$40-50.00 to fill a tank of gas.

+Number of Beneficiaries who receive childcare assis- 10 beneficiaries will be assisted with childcare cost of up tance to \$1,000.00 .